choria-io/website/docs/content/playbooks/data/index.md

 There will be timeout for how long at most it will wait to get a lock, set using the *timeout* option when creating the data store.

-When it makes sense the data source will create the lock in a way that should the playbook die, machine dies or other unexpected thing the lock will timeout after a period configurable using the *ttl* option when creating the data store.
+When it makes sense the data store will create the lock in a way that should the playbook die, machine dies or other unexpected thing the lock will timeout after a period configurable using the *ttl* option when creating the data store.

 {{% notice tip %}}
-Locks like these make no sense with the *memory* data source, you need a service like Consul
+Locks like these make no sense with the *memory* data store, you need a service like Consul
 {{% /notice %}}

-When you just specify a data source name like *consul_store* the lock will match the name property of the playbook else you can specify your own path like *consul_store/specific_lock*.
+When you just specify a data store name like *consul_store* the lock will match the name property of the playbook else you can specify your own path like *consul_store/specific_lock*.

-### Editing Data Sources
+### Editing Data Stores

 A playbook can write and delete data using the new *data* task - see the [Tasks](../tasks/) reference for full details.